Modeling Cell Dynamics and Interactions with Unbalanced Mean Field Schr\"odinger Bridge: Conclusion

 \section{Conclusion}

 We have introduced CytoBridge for learning unbalanced stochastic mean-field dynamics from time-series snapshot data.
-CytoBridge transforms the SDE constraints into the ODE leveraging Fisher regularization for more efficient simulation in training.
+To tackle the interacting particle system inference from temporal snapshots, CytoBridge transforms the SDE constraints into ODE leveraging Fisher regularization for more efficient simulation in training.
 We have demonstrated the effectiveness of our method on both synthetic gene regulatory networks and single-cell RNA-seq data, showing its promising performance.
-We discuss limitations of current work and aspects for further exploration in \cref{sec:limitations}.
 Overall, CytoBridge provides a unified framework for generative modeling of time-series transcriptomics data, enabling more robust and realistic inference of underlying biological dynamics.